getgrav/grav-learn/pages/17/08.advanced/02.performance-and-caching/doc.md

 If automatic re-caching of changed pages is not critical to you (or if your site is rather large), then setting this value to `none` will speed up a production environment even more.
 You will just need to manually [clear the cache](../grav-cli#clearing-grav-cache) after changes are made.
 This is intended as a **Production-only** setting.

+> [!TIP]
-!!!!
-Deleting a page does not clear the cache as cache clears are based on folder-modified timestamps.
+> Deleting a page does not clear the cache as cache clears are based on folder-modified timestamps.

 <!-- -->

+> [!NOTE]
-!!!
-You can easily force the cache to clear by just touching/saving a configuration file.
+> You can easily force the cache to clear by just touching/saving a configuration file.

 #### Memcache Specific Options